 - A very good command of English is required.
 German is an asset.
 Exception: Candidates who apply for an internship in the fields of architecture or commercial law are required to have a good command of German (minimum B2 level).

-- Applicants from Albania, Bosnia and Herzegovina, Croatia, Kosovo, Macedonia, Montenegro and Serbia who study or have completed their studies in one of these countries are eligible to apply.
+- Applicants from Albania, Bosnia and Herzegovina, Croatia, Kosovo, North Macedonia, Montenegro and Serbia who study or have completed their studies in one of these countries are eligible to apply.
 Not eligible to apply are candidates who are enrolled as regular students at universities outside these countries and those who have already completed BA or MA studies outside the region.

 The Programme provides comprehensive support and guidance in all organisational steps before and during your stay in Germany.
 Nearly all of the costs during the preparation of interns in their home countries and their stay in Germany are covered by the Programme.